-Our requirement can be best fulfilled by a pseudo device driver in the kernel that receives block read and write requests and performs the mapping as described above.
-We use the Device Mapper infrastructure available in the Linux 2.6 kernel, a generic framework for constructing new block devices and mapping them to existing block devices.
+The implementation can happen in a pseudo device driver in the kernel that receives block read and write requests and performs the mapping as described above.
+The emulator uses the Device Mapper infrastructure available in the Linux 2.6 kernel, a generic framework for constructing new block devices and mapping them to existing block devices.

-We implemented dm-shingle, a bio-based device-mapper target module.
-Linux provides a dmsetup utility to manage the logical devices that use the device-mapper driver.
-Once our dm-shingle driver module is loaded, dmsetup can be used to create a logical shingled block device with desired parameters on top of the block device representing the hard disk.
-The resulting I/O stack can be seen in Figure 6.
+The emulator is implemented as dm-shingle, a block IO based device-mapper target module.
+Linux provides a dm-setup utility to manage the logical devices that use the device-mapper driver.
+Once the dm-shingle driver module is loaded, dm-setup can be used to create a logical shingled block device with desired parameters on top of the block device representing the hard disk.
+The resulting IO stack can be seen in Figure 6.

 The mapping table is implemented as a sector-level hash table as described earlier.
 The number of buckets in the hash table can be chosen during device setup and multiple entries in a bucket are linked as a list.
-The hash function is a simple LBA mod number of buckets scheme and the number of buckets should be a power of two for faster hash function execution.
-This ensures even distribution of entries across buckets when writes are mostly sequential.
+A simple LBA mod number of buckets hash function would be sufficient and would ensure even distribution of entries across buckets when writes are mostly sequential.